mgrall/FeedToDB/README.md

 ### The Factory
 Inspired by the factory method pattern, Factory.php was developed to instantiate DataSource and Database objects as specified in config.php.
 This includes setting parameters like data type (XML, JSON, etc.) and database connections (port, dbname, host).
 I also contemplated introducing a Factory Interface to allow customization in how data is imported or logged, supporting the extension of our factory mechanism by users who might want to inject additional logic.

-A interesting design decision was whether to create multiple factories, such as DataBaseFactory, DataSourceFactory, and LoggerFactory, or to consolidate these into a single Factory.
+An interesting design decision was whether to create multiple factories, such as DataBaseFactory, DataSourceFactory, and LoggerFactory, or to consolidate these into a single Factory.
 I opted for a single Factory to keep the system simple and more manageable, avoiding unnecessary complexity in our project structure.

 Another interesting question was whether to pass all required arguments in the constructor or to pass them through the import function when needed.
 In the end, I decided to focus on using the constructor since it made our main.php less prone to implementation failures.
 This approach essentially helped avoid the following scenario:
 ```php